 MEDICINE AND IMMUNOLOGY

-He is the chairman of the Dutch Vasculitis Study Group and an active member of the European Vasculitis Study Group.
+He was the chairman of the Dutch Vasculitis Study Group and an active member of the European Vasculitis Study Group.
 In addition, he is a member of the scientific advisory boards that advises the Dutch Minister of Health, Welfare, and Sports on health care, environmental factors and medications in the Netherlands.

 His fields of interest are inflammation and auto-immunity of disorders, such as atherosclerosis, vasculitis, and ASIA.
 Genes and the interplay with environmental factors such as vitamin D, silica and silicones in the development of autoimmunity have his special interest.
 He is (co) author of more than 400 scientific articles and a member of Editorial Boards of several scientific journals.
 This is information is from his professional profile, listed here.